 The organism comes from animal and/or human waste and may be in surface water.
-MWD and IRWD tested the source waters and treated surface waters for Cryptosporidium in 2018 and did not detect it.
+MWD and IRWD tested the source waters and treated surface waters for Cryptosporidium in 2020 and did not detect it.

-If detected, Cryptosporidium is eliminated by an effective treatment combination including sedimentation, filtration and disinfection.
+If detected in any drinking water samples, Cryptosporidium is eliminated by an effective treatment combination including sedimentation, filtration and disinfection.